borgbackup/borg/docs/quickstart.rst

 Important note about free space
 -------------------------------

-Before you start creating backups, please make sure that there is **always** a good amount of free space on the filesystem that has your backup repository (and also on ~/.cache).
-It is hard to tell how much, maybe 1-5%.
+Before you start creating backups, please make sure that there is *always* a good amount of free space on the filesystem that has your backup repository (and also on ~/.cache).
+A few GB should suffice for most hard-drive sized repositories.
+See also :ref:`cache-memory-usage`.

+If |project_name| runs out of disk space, it tries to free as much space as it can while aborting the current operation safely, which allows to free more space by deleting/pruning archives.
+This mechanism is not bullet-proof though.
-If you run out of disk space, it can be hard or impossible to free space, because |project_name| needs free space to operate - even to delete backup archives.
+If you *really* run out of disk space, it can be hard or impossible to free space, because |project_name| needs free space to operate - even to delete backup archives.
 There is a ``--save-space`` option for some commands, but even with that |project_name| will need free space to operate.